AndZapata/AirBnB_clone_v3/README.md

 Rest API is a software architectural style for Backend.
 Rest = “REpresentational State Transfer”.
 API = Application Programming Interface Its purpose is to induce performance, scalability, simplicity, modifiability, visibility, portability, and reliability.
 Rest API is Resource-based, a resource is an object and can be access by a URI.
 An object is “displayed”/transferred via a representation (typically JSON).
+HTTP methods will be actions on a resource.

 #### `models/` directory contains classes used for this project:
 [base_model.py](/models/base_model.py) - The BaseModel class from which future classes will be derived